syncfusion-content/wpf-docs/wpf/Diagram/Interaction.md

 ### How to drag the elements to vertical or horizontal

-Diagram elements of Nodes and Connectors can be dragged in horizontal or vertical direction.
-To achieve this dragging, hold down the Shift key while you drag the objects.
+Diagram elements of the Nodes and Connectors can be dragged in the either horizontal or vertical direction.
+To achieve this, hold down the shift key when you drag the objects.

 ![Shift dragging](Interaction_images/ShiftDrag.gif)